CRP Frequently Asked Questions

-- Can I still keep my old system even after you update my computer?
+- Can I still keep my old machine even after you update my computer?

-- What Operating System will I be receiving on the new systems?
+- What Operating System will I be receiving on the new computer?

 - For PCs, we install Windows 7.
 For Macs, they come with Mountain Lion.

 - Can I downgrade the Operating System?

 - No. Windows XP is no longer be supported by Microsoft and we do not deploy any new systems with anything that cannot be patched.
 For Macs, the new systems cannot be downgraded due to Apple placing restrictions on their systems.

 - How long will the refresh take?